 Krabi – 2 days

 Krabi city in itself has not much to offer, but it’s a central location to enjoy what’s around.
 Some travelers decide to stay in Ao Nang instead, near the beach.
-Krabi is a must if you’re planning to spend 10 days in Thailand.
+Krabi is a must if you’re planning your 10 day Thailand itineray.

 From either Krabi or Ao Nang, you’ll either need to rent a car (or a motorbike) or join tours.
 For tours, don’t hesitate to negotiate and shop around.